A staycation is a way to have fun this summer — without all of the planning and expense. But, what do you do on a staycation?

 One of the newest sensations taking the nation by storm is my town rocks.
-This is where you look for painted rocks around your city.
+Look for painted rocks around your city.
 The idea is that when you take one, you leave another.
 It is a fun way to explore the area where you live!

 Read More: My Town Rocks

-Most people do a lot of baking in November and December .
-Look for some interesting summertime treats and plan a day of baking.
+Most people do a lot of baking in November and December.
+Look for some simple summertime treats and plan a day of baking.
 You might even try making these fun watermelon krispie treats!